MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 installation when the time is right.
 This can be a make or break moment for your Snap, so put yourself in the shoes of the intended user.

-Don't ask the user to install your Snap before they do anything in the dapp or website, as they will probably decline.
+Don't ask the user to install your Snap before they do anything in the dapp, as they will probably decline.
 Instead, **wait to prompt installation until a point when the Snap is required**.

 In the following example, a key management Snap is suggested when the user is prompted to pick networks: